otisdub/bs-lyricfinder/README.md

 # LyricFinder
 Hello everyone!
 This is LyricFinder.
-Here is how to set this mod up.
+Here is how to install this mod.

 ## Requirements
 - Beat Saber